npanuhin/Artwork/README.md

 </div>

 ## About
-This is a repository of my vector paintings.
+This is a repository of my vector paintings (yes, the templates were taken from the Internet, but the vector images were drawn by myself).
 You can use any of these images in your projects, works etc within the confines of the license.

 **[Start exploring!](./SVG "See SVG images")**